Wolf hunting in Alaska

 Wolves – Be Sure to Get a Tag!

-We encourage all hunters to purchase a wolf tag!
+We encourage hunters to purchase a wolf tag!

 How to Skin a Wolf